emacadie/scheme-apps/little/03.reasoned/README.md

 Says to use
 https://github.com/calvis/cKanren
 https://pkgs.racket-lang.org/package/cKanren
+Look at stuff in https://github.com/calvis/cKanren/blob/master/cKanren/miniKanren.rkt

 Local notes for minikanren:
 file:///home/ericm/.racket/6.9/pkgs/minikanren/minikanren/doc/minikanren/index.html
 Local notes for cKanren:
 None

 Preface: Starting with two constants: #s and #u  (like #t and #f)
 Three operators: an equal sign w/three lines, fresh (like lambda) and cond^e (like cond)
 "A relation, a function that returns a goal as its value, ends its name with a superscript 'o'"
+cKanren seems to use succeed and fail in for #s and #u